Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Introduction

-Surprisingly, there has been little demonstration of how scene knowledge can improve pose estimation.
-Traditional 3D pose datasets have focused on people freely performing actions in large open spaces and have focused on kinematic and dynamic constraints which are scene agnostic.
-Recent examples include \cite{Vnect} which proposes temporal filter and skeleton fitting with pictorial structure constraints, \cite{Zhou_2017_ICCV} which utilizes constraint on bone-length ratios for 2D and 3D estimation with weak supervision, and \cite{jointconstraint} explores to use of joint angle priors.
-We expect one reason that scene constraints have not been explored is lack of large-scale datasets of 3D pose in rich environments.
-Methods have been developed on datasets like Human3.6M \cite{h36m_pami} and MPI-INF-3DHP \cite{mono_3dhp2017}, which do not include interesting geometric scene constraints (at most one chair or sofa) and are free from scene occlusion.
-Recent efforts have expanded to more precise 3D pose for in-the-wild environments \cite{inthewildeccv2018} but lack ground-truth scene geometry, or provide scene geometry but lack extensive ground-truth pose estimates \citep{mpii_scene}.
+Surprisingly, there has been little demonstration of how scene knowledge can constrain pose estimation.
+Traditional 3D pose estimation models have explored kinematic and dynamic constraints which are scene agnostic and have been tested on datasets of people freely performing actions in large empty spaces. {\em We posit one reason that scene constraints have not been utilized is lack of large-scale datasets of annotated 3D pose in rich environments.} Methods have been developed on datasets like Human3.6M \citep{h36m_pami} and MPI-INF-3DHP \citep{mono_3dhp2017}, which lack diverse scene geometry (at most one chair or sofa) and are generally free from scene occlusion.
+Recent efforts have allowed for more precise 3D pose capture for in-the-wild environments \citep{inthewildeccv2018} but lack ground-truth scene geometry, or provide scene geometry but lack extensive ground-truth pose estimates \citep{mpii_scene}.

 Instead of tackling human pose estimation in isolation, we argue that systems should take into account available information about constraints imposed by complex environments.
 A complete solution must ultimately tackle two problems: (i) estimating the geometry and free space of the environment (even when much of that free space is occluded from view), (ii) integrating this information into pose estimation process.
 Tools for building 3D models of static environments are well developed and estimation of novel scene geometry from single-view imagery has also shown rapid progress.
 Thus, we focus on the second aspect under the assumption that high-quality geometric information is available as an input to the pose estimation pipeline.